OfficeDev/Microsoft-Graph-SDK-Android/README.md

 ## Contributing
 You will need to sign a [Contributor License Agreement](https://cla.microsoft.com/) before submitting your pull request.
 To complete the Contributor License Agreement (CLA), you will need to submit a request via the form and then electronically sign the Contributor License Agreement when you receive the email containing the link to the document.
-This needs to only be done once for any Microsoft Open Technologies OSS project.
+This needs to only be done once for any Microsoft  OSS project.

 ## License
 Copyright (c) Microsoft Corporation.
 All rights reserved.
-Licensed under the Apache License 2.0.
+Licensed under the MIT License.